ishansiagrawal49/Money_manager-stack-development/Readme.md

-This is a money manger app developed as part of the course CS252 at IIT Kanpur.

 To run the app, first host the backend.
 The request of frontend is sent to the backend.
 The backend uses ReactJS